Seventh-inning stretch: Team traditions

 Many teams will also play a local traditional song either before or after "Take Me Out to the Ball Game".
 Since 1975, the Baltimore Orioles have often played the raucous John Denver song "Thank God I'm a Country Boy" at the conclusion of "Take Me Out to the Ball Game".
-During the bridge of the song, in which Denver holds a long note, fans yell "Ooooooooh!" (since the name Orioles is often shortened to "O's".)
+During the bridge of the song, in which Denver holds a long note, fans yell "Ooooooooh!" (since the name Orioles is often shortened to the "O's".)
 The Atlanta Braves also play this song after "Take Me Out to the Ball Game".

 Jane Jarvis, the organist at the New York Mets' home Shea Stadium from 1964 to 1979, played the "Mexican Hat Dance" during the stretch.
 After the Mets switched to recorded music, "Take Me Out to the Ball Game" became standard.
 In recent decades, the Lou Monte tune "Lazy Mary" has followed it, a practice that has continued since the team's move to Citi Field.

 When the St. Louis Cardinals were owned by Anheuser-Busch, Busch Memorial Stadium organist Ernie Hays played "Here Comes the King", a commonly recognized jingle for Budweiser beer, during the stretch.
 On Opening Day, during playoff games and on "big nights" such as games against the Chicago Cubs, a team of Budweiser's mascot Clydesdale horses would also make a circuit of the warning track.
 Since Anheuser-Busch's sale of the Cardinals in 1996, "Take Me Out to the Ball Game" has been played in the middle of the 7th inning, with "Here Comes The King" at the top of the 8th.
 Often, "Take Me Out to the Ball Game" is followed by an instrumental rendition of "Meet Me in St. Louis, Louis".
 The Clydesdales still appear on Opening Day and during the playoffs.
 The tradition remained upon moving to Busch Stadium in 2006.

 The Toronto Blue Jays take the term "seventh-inning stretch" literally, as Health Canada officials lead fans at Rogers Centre in stretching exercises while the club's song "OK Blue Jays" plays before "Take Me Out to the Ball Game".